vtquan/Saturn/docs/content/tutorials/create-rest-api.md

     }
 ```

-This GET request will return an `200 OK` with the list of books inside our database.
+This GET request will return a `200 OK` with the list of books inside our database.
 If there is a problem getting data from the database, return a `500 Internal Error`.
 You can also use `return!
 (Successful.OK (List.ofSeq result) next ctx)` and `return!
 (ServerErrors.INTERNAL_ERROR ex.Message next ctx)` for OK and Internal Error.

 All our REST action methods will require a `HttpFunc` and `HttpContext` object passed in.
 We use the `HttpContext` object to retrieve our connection string and in returning the response code.
 The `HttpFunc` object is not used but is required for our router function.

-We also need a GET action for retrieving just one item by id.
+We also need a GET action to retrieve an item by id.
 Create a new function with the id in the parameter.
 We will return a `404 Not Found` error if no book exists with that id.

 ```fsharp
 let getByIdAction id (next: HttpFunc) (ctx: HttpContext) =